-The NGU modified Geotech Ltd. Hummingbird frequency domain system supplemented by an optically pumped Cesium magnetometer and a 1024 channels RSX-5 spectrometer was used for data acquisition.
+The NGU modified Geotech Ltd. Hummingbird frequency domain system supplemented by optically pumped Cesium magnetometer and a 1024 channels RSX-5 spectrometer was used for data acquisition.

-The survey was flown with 200 m line spacing, line direction 135° (Northwest to Southeast) and average speed 69 km/h.
-The average terrain clearance of the bird was 56 m.
+The survey was flown with 200 m line spacing, line direction 100° (Northwest to Southeast) and average speed 70 km/h.
+The average terrain clearance of the bird was 53 m.

 Collected data were processed by AR Geoconsulting using Geosoft Oasis Montaj software.
-Raw total magnetic field data were corrected for diurnal variation and leveled using standard micro leveling algorithm.
-Final grid was filtered using Butterworth filter.
+Raw total magnetic field data were corrected for diurnal variation and levelled using standard micro-levelling algorithm.
+Final grid was filtered 3x3 convolution filter.

 EM data were filtered and leveled using both automated and manual leveling procedure.
-Apparent resistivity was calculated from in-phase and quadrature data for two coplanar frequencies (880 Hz and 6606 Hz), and for two coaxial frequencies (980 Hz and 7001 Hz) separately using a homogeneous half space model.
+Apparent resistivity was calculated from In-phase and Quadrature data for two coplanar frequencies (880 Hz and 6606 Hz), and for two coaxial frequencies (980 Hz and 7001 Hz) separately using a homogeneous half space model.
 Apparent resistivity grids were filtered using 3x3 convolution filter.